Septic Arthritis (Infectious Arthritis) in Children

 - A splint on the joint to ease pain

-What are the complications of septic arthritis?
+What are the possible complications of septic arthritis in a child?

 Septic arthritis can cause joint damage.
 If your child’s growth plate was affected, this may cause an arm or leg to not grow to the full adult length.
 The growth plate is the part of the bone where new bone is created.
 This area of the bone helps determine its final adult length.
 Make sure to follow up with your child's healthcare provider to prevent long-term problems.